Yu Le

-Yu Le (于乐; born 26 February 1985, in Beijing) is a Chinese football player.
+Yu Le (于乐; born 26 February 1985, in Beijing) is a Chinese former football player.

 Club career

 In 2006, Yu Le started his professional footballer career with Henan Jianye in the China League One.
 He would eventually make his league debut for Henan on 29 April 2007 in a game against Dalian Shide, coming on as a substitute for Arthur Gómez in the 46th minute.

 In February 2012, Yu transferred to China League One side Shenzhen Ruby.